kamilgomolka/apple-ui-catalog-uikit-code/README.md

 [![Xcode](https://img.shields.io/badge/Xcode-26-1575F9.svg)](https://developer.apple.com/xcode/)
 [![License](https://img.shields.io/badge/License-MIT-lightgrey.svg)](LICENSE)

-A programmatic UIKit reference app: each system control is built in code and shown with its public properties exercised, so you can see how Apple's UI actually looks.
+UIKit reference app, views created programatically.
+Each system control is built in the Swift code, and is shown with its public properties exercised, so you can see how UIKit controls actually look.
 No third-party libraries, no in-house custom widgets.

 iPhone (portrait) and iPad (all orientations).
 Light and Dark Mode follow the system appearance.